PE Curriculum Diagram

 Perceptual Motor Program

-In addition to the weekly PE class, the school also runs a Perceptual Motor Program (PMP) for our prep and grade one students.
+In addition to the weekly PE class, the school also runs a Perceptual Motor Program (PMP) for our prep students.

-Younger students in Year Prep and One are involved in a Perceptual Motor Program for 30 minutes per week.
+Prep students are involved in a Perceptual Motor Program for 30 minutes per week.
 Four senior students help each week to assist the specialist PE teacher and classroom teacher.

-A perceptual Motor Program, or PMP as it is commonly known, is a program of MOVEMENT activity.
-It concentrates heavily on the development of PERCEPTIONS and LANGUAGE through planned activities using the PMP model.
+A perceptual Motor Program, or PMP as it is commonly known, is a program of movement activity.
+It concentrates heavily on the development of perceptsions and language through planned activities using the PMP model.

 Safety is paramount in the PMP sessions.
 We cannot justify the educational outcomes of PMP if children should be hurt therefore a major focus of each session is safe behaviour.
 Because movement is an essential part of the program, children will be running, climbing, rolling, swinging, balancing, sliding etc. and once the movement pattern is started the child may not be in a position to stop.